-Creative and Critical Thinking at Green River Community College Hosted at
+Creative and Critical Thinking at Green River College Hosted at

-Welcome Fall 2014 students.
+Welcome Spring 2016 students.
 Read left to right, top to bottom on all pages (like a book) and follow all links as the quarter progresses.
 Carefully read the summary below before moving on.
 Print the summary for future reference.
 You need not access this website through Angel or Canvas.
 The course is on this web site and does not require a password or a course book.

 How It Works (General Overview of

 Internet Instruction Procedures)